ponderworthy/the-box-of-no-return/README.md

 The original name for the project was "Supermega Rumblic Organ", or SRO, after its first patch.
 But more patches came about, not organ-ic.
 It is called the Box of No Return because after playing it, its creator cannot go back to his former instrumentation, at least not for long.

+## Implementation Notes

+* These files are designed for building a standalone, headless box, which one connects via either MIDI interface or USB cord to an appropriate keyboard controller.
+As such, the machine needs to boot into a user profile, without password, and BOOT-INITIAL.sh needs to be automatically run at boot.

+* Any dot-files (e.g., .calfpresets) need to be placed in the root of the user profile used for this purpose.

+* Everything else is designed to work from any other folder, e.g., ~/BNR.